 The purpose of a “natural” burial is to return the body as naturally as possible to the earth.
 Rather than embalming or cremating the body, it is buried in a simple casket or shroud.
 It is buried in a protected green space, rather than a cemetery.
 This means that overall, there is less energy and resource consumption involved, and less toxins as well.
 Currently there are 4 sites for natural burials: in Victoria, BC, Cobourg, ON, Brampton, ON, and Pickering, ON.

 This council provides Green Burial Council certification for cemeteries, so that consumers will be able to identify that green burials operate with a different set of standards.
 Only non-toxic and biodegradable materials are used.
 The GBC has given a seal of approval to an embalming fluid made entirely of essential oils, which is much different than the usual formaldehyde-laden embalming fluid.
-The GBC has a “Find a Provider” page where you can search USA and Canada for providers.
 This Huffington Post video was what first caught my attention about this issue – it was put together by the GBC.

 This charity provides free advice on all aspects of dying, bereavement and consumer rights, and also runs the Association of Natural Burial Grounds.
 You can look up cemeteries in your area that are members of the Association.